cybrilla/rta-docs/docs/capabilities/Payments/settlement-TATs.md

 ## eNACH and Basket order Netbanking supported banks

 > **Note:**
 > - UPI is supported across all UPI-enabled banks.
-The table below lists only Netbanking and eNACH support.

 The following table lists the banks that support Netbanking payments for basket orders for lumpsum transactions and eNACH mandate authorizations via Netbanking.